Photography Tip: How to

 Now if you have noticed

-in some professional videos or in movies, they often have background
+in some professional videos or movies, they often have background

 blurring.
-I mean selective focusing where only subject is in focus
+I mean selective focusing where only the subject is in focus

 to grab all of your attention.
-There is no other distaction in the
+There is no other distraction in the

 frame.
-With SLR, this is possible because of large sensors and bigger
+With SLR, this is possible because of the large sensors and bigger

 (I mean wide aperture) lenses.
 As said earlier, most SLRs don't

-offer good auto focus so many professional phototraphers have gone
+offer good autofocus so many professional photographers have gone

 with manual focusing.
 Many serious Canon users use Canon full frame

-camera line Mark with some wide aperture, fast lenses.
+camera line Mark with some wide aperture and fast lenses.
 Many of them

 specifically use Manual lenses with manual focus and one favorite